Ram Ratan Ram: Early and personal life

 Married to Smt.
-Bina Devi, April 29, 1942; they had 8 sons and daughter.
+Bina Devi, 29 April 1942; they had 8 sons and daughter.

 He spent most of his time between New Delhi, Ranchi and Patna.
-On 16 August 2002 he was admitted to Escorts Heart Institute under Dr. Naresh Trehan due to a heart attack and passed away on the 20th August 2002.
+On 16 August 2002 he was admitted to Escorts Heart Institute under Dr. Naresh Trehan due to a heart attack and died on 20 August 2002.

 Political career

 In his early years, he was a part of the freedom movement as he went on to complete his education in law subsequently working as an advocate, political and social worker, participated in 1942 Movement.